Flowering Diminished due to Overcrowding

 Brown Spots on Leaves indicates Fungal Leaf Spot.

 Sometimes lilies-of-the-valley develops leaf spots.
 Caused by various fungi, these circular brown spots are very different from the normal browning of the leaves toward the end of the season.
 Pick off and discard affected leaves.
 In severe cases, spray plants with a sulfur-based fungicide every 7 to 10 days until symptoms begin to disappear.
 Remove dead plant debris promptly from the garden to reduce over wintering spore populations.
 Destroy seriously infected plants, together with the surrounding soil in the trash to avoid spreading the fungus.
+Protect your ground cover from fungal leaf spot to maintain the beauty of their white flowers.
 For more information see the file on Controlling Fungal Disease

 Leaves Spotted; Stem Bases Rotted means Stem Rot.

 A fungal stem rot infects lilies-of-the-valley growing in very humid conditions.
 At first, the leaves develop yellowish or grayish specks, which later turn into dark brown sunken spots.
 The disease then spreads downward into the lower parts of the plant to the crown, which rots.
 Remove and discard infected plants, or cut away affected plant parts with a clean, sharp knife or razor blade.
 Disinfect tools after use in a solution of hot water and household bleach.
 To reduce moisture around plants, lighten heavy soil by adding perilite, vermiculite, or peat moss to provide good drainage.
 Avoid over watering.
-Space plants farther apart to prevent crowding.
+Maintain proper spacing and drainage for your valley convallaria majalis to prevent stem rot.
 For more information see the file on Controlling Fungal Disease